Lumbar puncture and intrathecal chemotherapy

-The area of skin over the lower spine is cleaned with an antiseptic solution.
+The area of skin over the lower part of your back is cleaned with an antiseptic solution.
 Local anaesthetic is injected to numb the area.
 The doctor or nurse will wait for a few minutes for the anaesthetic to take effect.

-A hollow needle is inserted between two of the spinal bones and into the spinal canal.
+A hollow needle is then inserted between two of the spinal bones and into the spinal canal.

 You’ll need to stay as still as possible at this time.
 You may feel a sensation of pressure as the needle is put in.
 Samples of CSF may then be withdrawn and/or chemotherapy drugs may be injected.

-If chemotherapy drugs are being given, the doctor and nurses will do a number of safety checks to ensure you are given only the medicines that have been prescribed for you.
-This is because only certain drugs are suitable to be given in this way.
+There are very strict guidelines for giving chemotherapy in this way The doctor and nurses will do a number of safety checks to ensure you are given only the medicines that have been prescribed for you, and this can take time.
 If you would like to, you can also check the drugs before they are given.

 If you’re also having chemotherapy into a vein (intravenous chemotherapy), you’ll be given this first.
 The intrathecal chemotherapy will only be given after the other chemotherapy has finished.